Pacific tuna 2024 to 2025 integrated fisheries management plan summary

 Ecosystem interactions

-North Pacific Albacore are found in the epipelagic zone of sub-tropical and temperate waters of the open ocean and are strongly associated with frontal structures as these are areas of sharp temperature changes (fronts) and often high primary production, which attracts prey species.
-Albacore maintain a fast, continuous swimming lifestyle and are opportunistic top predators.
-Along the west coast of North America, Pacific Hake (Merluccius productus), Pacific Saury (Cololabis saira), Pacific Herring (Clupea pallasii), Northern Anchovy (Engraulis mordax), and squids are important prey in the diet of juvenile Albacore.
-Albacore have few predators, although they occasionally may be preyed on by large marine mammals, sharks, and billfishes.
+North Pacific albacore are found in the epipelagic zone of sub-tropical and temperate waters of the open ocean and are associated with transition zone chlorophyll fronts as this is an area of sharp temperature changes (fronts) and high primary production, which attracts prey species.
+Albacore maintain a fast, continuous swimming lifestyle and are opportunistic predators, feeding primarily on fish.
+Small schooling pelagic species such as sardine (Sardina pilchardus, Sardinops sagax), anchovy (Engraulis spp.), and mackerel (Scomber spp., Trachurus spp.) are the most common fish encountered in the diet of albacore in all oceans.
+Along the west coast of North America, Pacific hake (Merluccius productus), Pacific saury (Cololabis saira), Northern anchovy (Engraulis mordax) and squids are important prey in the diet of juvenile albacore, while sardine (S. sagax) are not important.
+Adult albacore have few predators, although they occasionally may be preyed on by large marine mammals, sharks, and billfishes.

 Trolling operations are carried out at or close to the surface of the ocean and catches of non-target fish species and turtles, marine mammals and seabirds are generally negligible in troll fisheries world-wide.
+Trolling gear does not make contact with the seabed and contact with the epipelagic zone is minimal because of the nominal dimensions of the fishing gear.
 Incidental catch reported in the Canadian north Pacific Albacore fishery includes Skipjack Tuna (Katsuwonus pelamis), Pacific Bluefin Tuna (Thunnus orientalis), Dolphinfish or Mahi-Mahi (Coryphaena hippurus), Yellowtail (Seriola lalandi), Blue Shark (Prionace glauca) and Shortfin Mako Shark (Isurus oxyrinchus).
+Species caught incidentally may be returned to the sea alive immediately after hooking, as fish are caught individually.
+Barbless hooks are commonly used, so stress and injuries can be kept to a minimum.

 Economic, social and cultural importance - IFMP section 3